Fusarium TR4 in banana: a soil and sanitation management overview

 What we are honest about

-5) A practical suppression strategy
+5) A practical management strategy

 - Biosecurity first: Boot washes, vehicle decontamination, planting-material certification.
 Nothing replaces keeping TR4 out.